 As a teacher of conducting, I strive to unlock in students their ultimate potential for musicality, communication, and passion for people and music.
 We study humanity as much as we study music.

 As a soloist and professional chorister, Case has performed with major ensembles across North America and Europe.
-He is a regular member of and soloist with the Santa Fe Desert Chorale, Atlanta Singers, Meridian Chorale, Skylark Ensemble, Marsh Chapel Choir, and the Carnegie Festival Chorus.
-Case has prepared choruses for leading conductors including Michael Tilson Thomas, Craig Jessop, Leonard Slatkin, and Helmuth Rilling.
+He is a regular member of and soloist with the Santa Fe Desert Chorale, Atlanta Singers, Meridian Chorale, Skylark Ensemble, Marsh Chapel Choir, and Carnegie Festival Chorus.
+Case has prepared choruses for leading conductors, including Michael Tilson Thomas, Craig Jessop, Leonard Slatkin, and Helmuth Rilling.